alyssadata/AI-Foundations-Self-in-Contact/tests/TEMPLATE.md

 * the reason for rerun;
 * the original run identifier;
 * the replacement run identifier;
-* whether the rerun was included in the primary analysis.
+* whether the replacement was included in confirmatory analysis.

 ---

 ## Analysis Linkage

-This test contributes to the following analysis:
+This test contributes to:

 * [Primary analysis]
 * [Secondary analysis]
+* [Criterion-level analysis]
 * [Hard-failure analysis]
+* [Condition comparison]
 * [Ablation or recovery analysis, if applicable]

-The test result must be reported separately before inclusion in any composite score.
+Every criterion must be reported separately before any test-level or domain-level summary.

 ---